chkp-rolandop/dome9-serverless-onboarding/README.md

-# Dome9 Serverless onboarding Automation of AWS Account
+# Dome9 Serverless onboarding Automation of AWS Accounts
-This is a solution to automatically enable "serverless" feature across existing Dome9 accounts
+This solution will automatically enable the "serverless" feature across multiple existing Dome9 accounts

 Process Summary
 The following explains what this tool does in sequence at a high level:

-The script probes all existing AWS accounts that have been onboarded into D9 and checks if "serverless" feature has been enabled
+The script probes all existing AWS accounts that have already been onboarded into D9 and checks if "serverless" feature is enabled
-Accounts that are already enabled are skipped and every account that isn't is being processed and enabled
+Accounts that are already enabled are skipped and every account that isn't already so is being processed and enabled

 # Requirements
 Dome9 account Token (where accounts will be "enabled")